2/4/2020

 George Shapiro

 Yes.
-The margin in the quarter of 17-3, I mean, the implied guide based on your second half guidance with 16-8.
-So is the improvement due to quicker synergies, as you mentioned, or lower investment?
-Or if you could just clarify that a little bit.
+The margin in the quarter of 17-3, I mean, the implied guide based on your second half guidance was 16-8.
+So is the improvement due to Quicker synergies, as you mentioned, or lower investment, or if you could just clarify that a little bit.

 speaker